 It is possible to prioritize the first part of your page to load promptly when the user accesses it.
 Your server can send the data needed to display the first part or above-the-fold content first if you are able to code your web pages to do so.

-The idea here is very simple; the user will see first the above content that is why it should be the one to load first!
-Through this, the users will be able to view your page completely even with a slow mobile connection after a short period of waiting.
-The user will be able to view above-the-fold content and by the time he or she finishes that part below-the-fold content will then be ready.
+The idea here is very simple: the user will first see the above content that is why it should be the one to load first!
+By using this technique, the users will be able to view your page completely and shortly, even with a slow mobile connection.
+The user will be able to view the above-the-fold content and by the time he or she finishes that part, the below-the-fold content will then be ready.

-Always remember that in coding your web pages, you have to prioritize what could be seen first.
+Always remember that when coding your web pages, you have to prioritize what could be seen first.

 JS at the Bottom, CSS at the top

-The importance of putting the JS at the bottom and the CSS on top of the HTML files lies behind the rationale that it helps you in minimizing the size of your codes.
-And minimizing the codes will everything that sabotaging your web speed out including all redundant and unnecessary weights.
+The importance of putting the JS at the bottom and the CSS on top of the HTML files lies behind the rationale that it helps you minimize the size of your codes.
+And minimizing the codes will remove everything that’s sabotaging your web speed, including all redundant and unnecessary weights.

-Doing so will let the HTML to display the content first before loading the JS.
-CSS on the other hand or your Cascading Style Sheets is used in detailing how your web page will display all the HTML elements.
+Doing so will let the HTML display the content first before loading the JS.
+On the other hand, CSS or Cascading Style Sheets is used in detailing how your web page will display all the HTML elements.
 It is important to place your Cascading Style Sheets at the beginning of your programming document in order to give the impression that your page is loading faster.

 Optimize and Minify CSS and JS Files

-Minification or minifying it will eliminate all the irrelevant data and will remove all the redundancies without affecting the manner of how a page is displayed.
-There are many varieties of tools that you can use to filter out all the redundant code and eliminate irrelevant data.
+Minification or minifying will eliminate all the irrelevant data and will remove the redundancies without affecting the way a page is displayed.
+There’s a wide variety of tools that you can use to filter out all the redundant code and eliminate irrelevant data.

 Use GZIP Compression to Reduce File Size

-In contrast to minifying your CSS, JS, and other data, it is also important to use tools that will help you in un-compressing data since it is a requirement before it can be displayed on your page.
-If the codes are already reduced, your page will load faster because it is now smaller from the original size, thus, it can be transmitted faster to the browser through some additional decompression step that is needed.
+In contrast to minifying your CSS, JS, and other data, it is also important to use tools that will help you in un-compressing data, since it’s a requirement before it can be displayed on your page.
+If the codes are already reduced, your page will load faster because it is now smaller than its original size.
+Thus, it can be transmitted faster to the browser through some additional decompression steps that are needed.